Skip to main content

 Starting a new business?
 Get 40% off our accountancy services for 3 months! 😎

 The Construction Industry Scheme is in place to reduce the potential for tax avoidance in the construction industry.
-Under the rules of the scheme, contractors must deduct money from the payments they make to subcontractors who carry out work for them and then pass this on to HMRC.
+Under the rules of the scheme, contractors must deduct money from the payments they make to subcontractors who carry out construction work for them, and then pass it on to HMRC.

 • The subcontractor’s tax status